Listen to this blog:

 MERA powers a smooth transition to edge AI software.
 Developers work in familiar Python from start to finish instead of another programming language or FPGA terminology.
 MERA automatically partitions computational graphs between an edge device host processor and AI acceleration hardware, reconfiguring acceleration IP for optimal results.

 At a high level, a typical MERA deployment process has these steps.

 Data scientists and Python-first developers can quickly get applications into edge devices running EdgeCortix DNA IP with MERA.
 The development process is similar whether the hardware choice is an EdgeCortix SAKURA edge AI co-processor, a system-on-chip designed with EdgeCortix DNA IP, or an EdgeCortix Inference Pack on BittWare FPGA cards.

-The latest release, MERA 1.3.0, is available for download from the EdgeCortix GitHub repository, with code files, pre-trained model examples, and documentation.
+The latest release, MERA 1.3.0, is available for download from the EdgeCortix GitHub repository, with code files, pre-trained applications in the Model Zoo, and documentation.
 Using MERA as a companion tool to EdgeCortix-enabled hardware, teams can worry less about edge AI hardware complexity and focus more on edge AI software robustness and performance.